Connect with us

 • Try to get solid evidence – take photos, get a police report and record everything.

-• Reject a lowball settlement from the at fault driver’s insurer – If the at fault driver’s insurer is not willing to pay enough, negotiate or ask for legal advice.
+• Reject a low ball settlement from the at fault driver’s insurer – If the at fault driver’s insurer is not willing to pay enough, negotiate or ask for legal advice.

 • See if your provider has accident forgiveness or other benefits in your insurance policy.